quirkles/python-tools/README.md

 ### Pyenv (recommended)

-Its recommended to use pyenv to manage your python versions.
+It is recommended to use pyenv to manage your python versions.
 You can install pyenv by following the instructions [here](https://github.com/pyenv/pyenv)

 ### Virtualenv